sapio-lang/sapio/docs/PROGRAM_EMULATION.md

 ## Exact example semantics

-The registered `PayAtLeast` evaluator accepts only `pay-at-least/v1` as its program selector.
+The registered `PayAtLeast` WASM evaluator accepts only `pay-at-least/v1` as its program selector.
 Parameters are an eight-byte little-endian minimum, a four-byte little-endian recipient-script length, and exactly that many script bytes.
 A witness is exactly one four-byte little-endian output index.
 Truncation